DhirajBhakta/reflections/PERMANENT_NOTES/design patterns.md

 #### Visitor Pattern
 TODO: confusing!
 _Decouple the Operations from the object_
+_Decouple algorithms from object hierarchies_
-Allows you to ADD new operations without changing the structure of the object.
+Allows you to ADD new operations,algorithms without changing the structure of the object.

 > For Each operation, you create a Visitor

 - `Element` Class
 - `Visitor` Class
+	- has dedicated methods for each type of `Element`
+	- ^ the above might be a _cons_ : for each new type of `Element` added, you will need to add a dedicated method for it in each `Visitor` Class.
 - `Element` "accepts" a `Visitor`
+	- And `Element` calls the visitor's dedicated method meant for that particular Element.

 **Double Dispatch**
-- ?
-TODO
+- = dynamic binding + method overloading !
+- at runtime you provide a visitor ... and at compile time you clearly specify the method of the visitor that the `Element` is concerned with.
+So two hops to reach the code.
+One hop to _choose_ the algorithm..next hop to _choose_ the dedicated method.

 ---
 #### Decorator vs Composite vs Adapter vs Proxy vs ChainOfResponsibility